conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 To feed lyrics into the various models I used, significant time was spent on cleaning and making the data that was collected useable.
 To do this, several steps to properly clean the data were taken:

 __1. Prep text into corpus__
-  - __Regex:__ Some lyric data also contain reference to song structure (i.e. name of collaborating artist) and needed to be removed since it wasn't essential to the analysis.
+  - __Regex:__ Some lyric data also contains a reference to song structure (i.e. name of collaborating artist) and needed to be removed since it wasn't essential to the analysis.
 This was completed by filtering words through regex using `r"\[[^\]]*\]"` as the sorting method.
-  - __Stop Words:__ Stop word were removed covering basic words and I experimented using the starting list from `NLTK` and `sklearn` english words since they had different totals to start with.
+  - __Stop Words:__ Stop word were removed and I experimented using the starting list from either `NLTK` and `sklearn` english words since they had different totals to start with.
 Additional words were added manually based on what was seen such as song fillers (_'uuuuhhh, 'ooooohhs'_).
   - __Lemmatization:__ Finally the words were passed through a lemmatization function to reduce plural words to their singular word.

   ```python